pdonorio/proof-assignment/README.md

 # working @Proof

-If you want to get a glimpse of how it looks like working at [Proof](https://proofmedia.io/) as a Pythonista developer on Backend APIs, you can try to have fun a few days with this "repo exercise".
+If you want to get a glimpse of how it looks like working at [Proof](https://proofmedia.io/) as a React developer on Frontend interaction with Backend APIs, you can try to have fun a few days with this "repo exercise".

 If you do want to continue, please: